Water Safety in Milton Keynes

 Call the police on the non-emergency number (101) if you see people in the water as (in most cases) they are not supposed to be there.
 Call the emergency response number (999) if someone is in trouble as Bucks Fire & Rescue have a dedicated water rescue team.

-Open water swimming is a recreational activity and when this does take place in water owned by The Parks Trust will be a managed activity.
-Open water swimming sessions have previously taken place at Willen Lake South and we are currently looking to licence a 3rd party provider this summer.
-It should be stressed that this activity will be fully managed and life-guarded so that it can be enjoyed safely.
+Open water swimming is a recreational activity and when this does take place in water owned by The Parks Trust it will be a managed activity.
+Open water swimming sessions take place at Willen Lake South ran by Love Open Water.
+It should be stressed that this activity is fully managed and life-guarded so that it can be enjoyed safely.

 Free or wild swimming where people swim in non-organised activities is not permitted by The Parks Trust in any of its water.